Tosainu/docker-fortivpn-socks5/README.md

     password = bar
     ```

-2. Run following command to start the container.
+2. Run the following command to start the container.

     ```
     $ docker container run \